 FTCs are relatively new in Florida and several legal issues remain uncertain.
 Chief among them is when an FTC has to register with the Securities Exchange Commission (SEC).
 There is also uncertainty about the federal tax ramifications of trusts for which the FTC serves as trustee.

-West Palm Beach trust litigation attorney Todd A. Zuckerbrod has extensive experience in all aspects of financial matters including with the OFR.
+Boca Raton securites and trusts attorneys, Boca Raton, Todd A. Zuckerbrod has extensive experience in all aspects of financial matters including with the OFR.
 He understands the finer points of trusts and the regulations under which they operate.
 If your family is contemplating creating a Family Trust Company, he can guide you through the process and serve as the trustee if you need one.
 If you have already created an FTC and are uncertain whether you are complying with the rules governing it, he can review your company and advise what aspects of its operation need to be brought into compliance.

 If your FTC faces revocation of a license, or you are a participant who has been notified that the OFR is charging you with activity that could lead to your removal from operation of the company, Todd can defend you effectively and efficiently.
-For any concerns about your FTC, call Todd A. Zuckerbrod today for a no-fee consultation.
+For any concerns about your FTC, call Florida trust attorney, Todd A. Zuckerbrod today for a no-fee consultation.